jeffreynerona/basic-react-tutorial/README.md

         />
       </div>
 ```
-Inside the item component, let's add a new button show with an onclick function.
+Inside the item component, let's add a new button show with an onClick function.
 ```
 <div>
     <h4>{this.props.name}</h4>